pasqualetortora/pasqualetortora/README.md

 - 👋 Hi, I’m @pasqualetortora
 - 👀 I’m interested in ... animation, interactivity, ethereum blockchain, music, decentralization
 - 🌱 I’m currently learning ...
-3d modeling, to use in fusion with traditional animation
+3d modeling figures and spaces, to use in fusion with traditional animation
-- 💞️ I’m looking to collaborate on ... interactive NFTs
+- 💞️ I’m looking to collaborate on ...
+VR envirorments, interactive NFTs
 - 📫 How to reach me ...pasquale@nemirex.co

 <!---